…Written in a hipster coffee shop on my MacBook Air with my headphones on…

 Millennials expect the latest technology in nearly every facet of life.
 If you’re a brick and mortar business, make sure your facility is up-to-date and clean.

-Design isn’t just about looking professional or making a logo.
+Here’s a bit of high-level sociology for you: design isn’t just about looking professional or making a logo.
 Design is a reflection of the cultural zeitgeist, and if your design reflects a cultural value in a meaningful way, you’ll attract more people.

 Aim to build trust and present yourself as a resource.
 Don’t start off with a hard sell.
 Start off by educating or entertaining people.
 Unless they already knew they were going to buy your product, a hard sell will get you nowhere.